 The winner’s piece will hang in the U.S. Capitol and I will look proudly at it every time I enter the Capitol to cast a vote.
 I hope all high school students in the district will take advantage of this opportunity and put forth a submission to show their talent.

-- The winning piece of art from my Congressional district will hang in the U.S. Capitol for one year.
+- The winning piece of art will hang in the U.S. Capitol for one year.

-- The second place winning entry will hang in my Washington D.C. office for one year, the third place piece will hang in my Mentor office, and fourth place winner in the Twinsburg office both for one year.
+- The third place piece will hang in my Mentor office for one year.

 Guidelines and entry forms can be found here.

 All submissions must include a completed Student Information & Release form, which can be found here.

 If you have any questions or concerns, please feel free to contact Katie at my Mentor office at 440-352-3939.